eriksank/altcalconv/README.md

 A disadvantage of this policy is that functions in Bash do not work like functions in other programming languages.

-At the basis, I still very much like this classical policy, because it potentially allows for an error-handling style that is superior to traditional exception handling.
+At the basis, I very much like the classical policy, because it potentially allows for an error-handling style that is superior to traditional exception handling.
 The only problem is that you have to take tight control over the command's output, like with the `capture` function.
 If you don't do that, error handling could actually turn out to be worse than in an exception-handling context.
 So, the approach indeed has much better potential, but you will still have to make it happen.

 Since everything revolves around processes in Bash, just like in the underlying OS itself, Bash has the advantage that it will automatically enlist all your machine cores to execute your program when it would be beneficial to do so.
-There is no need to use external libraries or commands to schedule co-routines or to spread the load across different cpus.
+There is no need to use external libraries or commands to schedule co-routines or to spread the load across different CPUs.

 Incessant process creation indeed causes overhead, but so does function call setup in other scripting languages.
 It is not that this would be for free either.
 Furthermore, in Bash, it is trivially easy to distribute processes across different machines across the internet.
 Instead of writing: